 What is RPA exactly?

-Unlike a physical robot, robotic process automation is simply a software that eases rule-based and structured processes.
+Unlike a physical robot, robotic process automation technology eases rule-based and structured processes.
 RPA operates such processes without interruption and reduces the scope for both error and fraud.

 Robotic Process Automation Services